Nagarc/django-webapp-azure/README.md

 ## Django - A web app - Deploy to Azure app service web apps - Architecture and Code

 Provide architecture and implement the django application for migrating to Azure web apps PasS services.
-The application in scope has been implemented with django version 1.6 with python 2.7.
+The application in scope for migration, has been implemented with django version 1.6 and python 2.7.

-You can access and study the repo here
+You can access, run locally and study the repo here

 https://github.com/Nagarc/notejam